GatorSense/DREN/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 2020 J. Peeples, S. Walker, C. McCurley, A. Zare, & J. Keller.
+This product is Copyright (c) 2022 J. Peeples, S. Walker, C. McCurley, A. Zare, J. Keller, & W. Xu.
 All rights reserved.

 ## <a name="CitingHist"></a>Citing Divergence Regulated Encoder Network (DREN)